fajri91/InSet/README.md

 The InSet Lexicon consists of 3,609 positive words and 6,609 negative words with weight ranging from -5 to +5

 Link Download: http://www.fajrikoto.com/polls/static/polls/doc/other/InSet-Lexicon.zip
+Or you can get it directly from this repo